Caroline Midmore MBACP (Accredited), MSc

-I offer a limited number of places for concessions and am always willing to discuss financial arrangements, please feel free to ask.
+I realise that money can prevent people from accessing the counselling they want, and I offer a limited number of places for concessions and am always willing to discuss financial arrangements, please feel free to ask.

 If your employer wants to support you by funding your counselling, I can arrange to invoice them directly; this does not affect confidentiality.